yoni2k/data-science-ml-dl-mnist/DETAILED STEPS.md

 ### Conclusions going forward:
 - Doesn't seem to improve by much from 450 width to 784.
 Leave 450, but as an option for running different options, leave in

+# Conclusions 55 - 5 layers (tanh, relu, tanh), batch 450, width 784 (number of inputs)
+- Local run
+- Goal - try to have width at least as number of inputs (actually exactly in this case)
+- Average test accuracy: .982 - worse than 450
+- Time: 450 average local
+- Test loss: 0.08
+### Conclusions going forward:
+- Doesn't seem to improve by much from 450 width to 784.
+Leave 450, but as an option for running different options, leave in